 * The necessity of considering the possibility of allocating a quota for women in parliaments, representative institutions and public bodies as a temporary measure.
 This should stand until appropriate frameworks for women’s voluntary activity take shape and until the awareness of the necessity of equality and the elimination of all forms of discrimination increases.

 6- Confronting the violations of the rights of the child in the Arab world, specially those emanating from economic sanctions, the aggravation of armed conflicts in some countries, and the increase in the phenomena of street children and child labor.
-In this respect the Conference calls for the following:
+In this respect the Forum calls for the following: